-Therefore, while our synthetic genetic system demonstrates that simple theory can empower/explain the molecular side of evolution, we are not yet at the point where we can use our synthetic genetic as a "second example" of life.
+Therefore, while our synthetic genetic system demonstrates that simple theory can empower/explain the molecular side of evolution, we are not yet at the point where we can use our synthetic genetic system as a "second example" of life.
 We are not ready to use our system to see whether it can spontaneously generate traits that we recognize from natural biology.

 For this, we return to the need for bucks.
-Not surprisingly (and not inappropriately), funding is easier to find to research tools that help manage the medical care of patients infected with HIV and other viruses than to take synthetic biology the next step.
-Because of the relevance of this work to these applications work is proceeding.
-Further, the Defense Threat Reduction Agency is encouraging us to develop further the second-generation model of DNA.
+Not surprisingly (and not inappropriately), funding is easier to find to research tools that help manage the medical care of patients infected with HIV and other viruses

-Accordingly, we are attempting to meet the "put-aman-on-the-moon" goal of obtaining a synthetic genetic system that can sustain to a greater degree its own access to Darwinian evolution.
+Accordingly, we are attempting to meet the "put-a-man-on-the-moon" goal of obtaining a synthetic genetic system that can sustain to a greater degree its own access to Darwinian evolution.

 Even should this be done, however, the community would not be unanimous in its view that a synthetic biology had been created.
 Various theories of biology constructively held by many in the community add criteria for a definition-theory of life.
-For example, those who subscribe to the Cell Theory of life will no doubt wait until the synthetic chemical system capable of Darwinian evolution is encapsulated in a cell.
+For example, those who subscribe to the cell theory of life will no doubt wait until the synthetic chemical system capable of Darwinian evolution is encapsulated in a cell.
 Those who subscribe to a metabolism theory of life might wait until the artificial synthetic genetic system also encodes enzymes that catalyze the transformation of organic compounds.
-Even those who subscribe to a Darwinian theory of life might insist that before a synthetic biology is announced, the artificial system must evolve to a natural change in environment, not to one engineered in the laboratory.
+Even those who subscribe to a Darwinian theory of life might insist that, before a synthetic biology is announced, the artificial system must evolve to a natural change in environment, not to one engineered in the laboratory.